Alpacius/servcraft/README.md

 # servcraft
-A collection of tools that make a server, which keeps being crashed.
+A collection of tools that make a server, which keeps crashing.

 ## p7
 CSP-styled lightweight userspace thread library.
 Still under construction.
 RtSC for usage.